oisdk/site/posts/2016-11-17-semirings-lhs.markdown

   empty = zero
 ```

-The multiplication here is equivalent to the unsatisfactory intersection from above.
-Zero is the empty map, one is the map where *every* key has a value of one.
-To make one in the previous implementations, you would have to enumerate over every possible value for the keys.
-In this version, to *inspect* the values you have to enumerate over every possible key.
+This sheds some light on what was going on with the unsatisfactory `intersection`{.haskell} function on `GeneralMap`{.haskell}: it's actually *multiplication*.
+If you wanted to stretch the analogy and make `GeneralMap`{.haskell} conform to `Semiring`{.haskell}, you could use the empty map for `zero`{.haskell}, `mappend`{.haskell} for `<+>`{.haskell}, but you'd run into trouble for `one`{.haskell}. `one`{.haskell} is the map where every possible key has a value of one.
+In other words, you'd have to enumerate over every possible value for the keys.
+Interestingly, there's kind of the inverse problem for Cont: while it has an easy `Semiring`{.haskell} instance, in order to *inspect* the values you have to enumerate over all the possible keys.

-I think I now have a name for the probability monad / general map / Cont thing: a *covector*.
+I now have a name for the probability monad / general map / Cont thing: a *covector*.

 I think that the transformer version of Cont has a valid interpretation, also.
 If I ever understand @hirschowitz_modules_2010 I'll put it into a later follow-up post.